 - Dry Fertilizers: Contains high fertilizer levels and are designed to dissolve quickly.
 They are very nutrient dense, so it can be easy to over-fertilize.

 - Slow-Release Fertilizers: Consists of small plastic spheres that are designed to release little bits of fertilizer over time and typically need to be applied once or twice a growing season.

 - Water-Soluble Fertilizers: Available as a powder or a liquid that can be added to your watering can, water-soluble fertilizer does need to be used a bit more often than other types because it wears away a bit faster.

 No matter what type of fertilizer you select, be sure to follow all instructions on the label for proper use.

 Keep an eye out for weeds and pests.
 Though they aren’t necessarily as common to see in container gardens, it’s crucial to periodically check for any unwanted visitors.

 If you find your container garden is becoming too crowded, consider thinning out some plants to allow others to thrive.

 The best time to harvest is usually when the vegetables meet their full maturity.
 Pick vegetables once they grow to a reasonable size.
 Harvesting often is key to having a productive plant.
 Letting vegetable plants “go to seed” will let your plants grow, without putting out any vegetables.

 There’s nothing quite as satisfying as creating your own meal from what you’ve grown.
-After weeks of watering, fertilizing, sunlight and care, you should hopefully have an array of fresh vegetables available for your table.
+After weeks of watering, fertilizing, sunlight, and care, you should have an array of fresh vegetables available for your table.